Joannes Gijsen

 Joannes Baptist Matthijs Gijsen (October 7, 1932 – June 24, 2013) was a Dutch bishop of the Roman Catholic Church.
 After being Bishop (emeritus) of Roermond, Limburg, the Netherlands, he became Bishop (emeritus) of the Diocese of Reykjavík (Iceland).
-His episcopal motto is Parate viam Domini (Prepare the way of the Lord).
+His episcopal motto was Parate viam Domini (Prepare the way of the Lord).

 Early life and priesthood

 Gijsen was born in Oeffelt.
-He would be ordained a priest on April 6 1957.
-He obtained a doctorate (Ph.D) in Church History, focusing his thesis on Joannes Augustinus Paredis.
+He would be ordained a priest on April 6, 1957.
+He obtained a doctorate (Ph.D.) in Church History, focusing his thesis on Joannes Augustinus Paredis.
 During the National Pastoral Council in Noordwijkerhout from 1966 until 1970, Gijsen was one of the opponents to the direction the council was taking.
 The council was choosing for a more liberal interpretation on the documents promulgated by the Second Vatican Council, in particular the interpretation of Lumen Gentium.
 This was in contradiction to the view held by the pope.
 Many view his stance on the council of Noordwijkerhout as one of the reasons, if not the reason Gijsen would later be appointed bishop of Roermond.

 Episcopate in Roermond, the Netherlands

-Pope Paul VI appointed Gijsen as bishop of Roermond on February 13 1972, with co-consecrator being Bernardus Johannes Alfrink.
+Pope Paul VI appointed Gijsen as bishop of Roermond on February 13, 1972, with co-consecrator being Bernardus Johannes Alfrink.
 The reaction to his appointment was one of outrage.
 The liberal Dutch Catholics of the episcopacy were heartbroken, a pain which was broadcast in the media.
 Among his soon-to-be colleagues, he was an unknown factor.
 Cardinal Alfrink even went to Rome to contest the appointment, but instead was told he had to co-consecrate Gijsen.
 This increased the outrage the laity was expressing over his appointment, as this was seen as a way to force the cardinals hand.
 This would increase the divide between the Dutch laity and the Catholic hierarchy.

 During his episcopacy, Gijsen would try as much as he could to overturn the changes made at Noordwijkerhout.
 In 1993 he resigned for health reasons.
 During this sickness he was the titular bishop of Maastricht.